Primitive asymptotics in $\phi^4$ vector theory: Setup

 \begin{definition} Let $g_1$ and $g_2$ be graphs, each of which has exactly $(2p)$ external edges.
 The \emph{joining} operation $g_1 \uplus g_2$ is defined as the average of all $(2p)!$ matchings between the external edges of $g_1$ and $g_2$,

 \end{definition} A graph is called \emph{$n$-valent} if it has $n$ external edges.
-In particular, a \emph{vertex-type graph} is 4-valent, a \emph{propagator-type graph} is 2-valent, and a \emph{vacuum graph} is zero-valent.
-Vacuum graphs in $\phi^4$ theory are 4-regular, which means that every vertex has valence four.
+In the present article, being concerned with $\phi^4$ theory, we use the terms \emph{vertex-type graphs} for 4-valent graphs, \emph{propagator-type graphs} for 2-valent graphs, and \emph{vacuum graphs} for 0-valent graphs.
+Vacuum graphs in $\phi^4$ theory are 4-regular, which means that every vertex is 4-valent.